-The Techno Zone has aviation at its heart and is where the STEM subjects; science, technology, engineering and maths, are brought to life and showcased with cutting edge exhibits and interactive activities designed to engage and inspire future engineers.
+The Techno Zone has aviation at its heart and is where the STEM subjects; science, technology,

 - NATS - keeping the skies safe